erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

           runlist: 'recipe[my_org_webserver::start]'  # cloudify.interfaces.lifecycle.*
 {%endhighlight%}

 If `runlists` is given, you can specify per-operation runlist.
-Operations with no runlist specified (under `runlists` > OPNAME) will not cause a Chef run.
+Operations with no runlist specified (under `runlists`) won't cause Chef run.

 {%note title=Note%}
 A runlist can be a string (such as `recipe[my_super_recipe]`) or a list of such strings.
 See the following example.